clipssender31/Guilded-Spammer/README.md

 * Discord User -  Can be found in the server above

 # Where do I get accounts?
-* I will be releasing browser based (mail verified) account creator with proxy support
+* I will be releasing browser based (mail verified) account creator with proxy support.